-- where the higher of gross income or gross expenditure exceeded £25,000 but did not exceed £6.5 million; or - where the higher of gross income or gross expenditure was £25,000 or less but: - are unable to certify themselves as exempt (fee payable); or - have requested a limited assurance review (fee payable)
+- where the higher of gross income or gross expenditure exceeded £25,000 but did not exceed £6.5 million; or - where the higher of gross income or gross expenditure was £25,000 or less but that: - are unable to certify themselves as exempt (fee payable); or - have requested a limited assurance review (fee payable)

-Guidance notes on completing Part 3 of the Annual Governance and Accountability Return 2018/19
+Guidance notes on completing Part 3 of the Annual Governance and Accountability Return 2019/20

 - Every smaller authority in England that either received gross income or incurred gross expenditure exceeding £25,000 must complete Part 3 of the Annual Governance and Accountability Return at the end of each financial year in accordance with Proper Practices. - 2.
-The Annual Governance and Accountability Return is made up of three parts, pages 3 to 6: - The annual internal audit report is completed by the authority's internal auditor. - Sections 1 and 2 are to be completed and approved by the authority. - · Section 3 is completed by the external auditor and will be returned to the authority. - The authority must approve Section 1, Annual Governance Statement, before approving Section 2, Accounting Statements, and both must be approved and published before 1 July 2019. - 4.
-An authority with either gross income or gross expenditure exceeding £25,000 or an authority with neither income nor expenditure exceeding £25,000, but which is unable to certify itself as exempt, or is requesting a limited assurance review, must return to the external auditor by email or post (not both): - · the Annual Governance and Accountability Return Sections 1 and 2, together with - a bank reconciliation as at 31 March 2019 - · an explanation of any significant year on year variances in the accounting statements - · notification of the commencement date of the period for the exercise of public rights - Annual Internal Audit Report 2018/19
+The Annual Governance and Accountability Return is made up of three parts, pages 3 to 6: - The Annual Internal Audit Report is completed by the authority's internal auditor. - Sections 1 and 2 are to be completed and approved by the authority. - Section 3 is completed by the external auditor and will be returned to the authority. - 3.
+The authority must approve Section 1, Annual Governance Statement, before approving Section 2, Accounting Statements, and both must be approved and published before 1 July 2020. - 4.
+An authority with either gross income or gross expenditure exceeding £25,000 or an authority with neither income nor expenditure exceeding £25,000, but which is unable to certify itself as exempt, or is requesting a limited assurance review, must return to the external auditor by email or post (not both) no later than 30 June 2020.
+Reminder letters will incur a charge of £40 +VAT: - the Annual Governance and Accountability Return Sections 1 and 2, together with - a bank reconciliation as at 31 March 2020 - · an explanation of any significant year on year variances in the accounting statements - notification of the commencement date of the period for the exercise of public rights - Annual Internal Audit Report 2019/20